-4REFINERY is a H2020 EU-sponsored project that aims at developing and demonstrating the production of a next generation of biofuels by integrating fast pyrolysis and hydrothermal liquefaction bio-liquids into a mineral hydrocarbon refinery.
+4REFINERY is a Horizon 2020 project that aims at developing and demonstrating the production of a next generation of biofuels, by integrating fast pyrolysis and hydrothermal liquefaction bio-liquids into a mineral hydrocarbon refinery.

 Biofuels can provide 27% of the total transport fuels by 2050, achieving reductions of around 2.1 gigatonnes of CO2 emissions per year when produced sustainably (International Energy Agency “Technology Roadmap – biofuels for transport”, 2011).
 The increasing demand for biofuels implies the need for transformation of diverse bio-resources into liquid fuels, which poses challenges in process development in order to improve conversion efficiency and improve overall sustainability, while decreasing the production cost.